 Contribute significantly to the activities, events, and projects of the internship agency.

-Demonstrate skill in one or more of the Seven Areas of Responsibility for Health Education Specialists.
+Demonstrate skill in one or more of the Eight Areas of Responsibility for Health Education Specialists.

 Describe the overall structure and function of the internship agency and the role of the agency in contributing to individual or community quality of life.